-This program does not have a separate application; students must complete the FAFSA to be considered.
+This program does not have a separate application; students must complete the FAFSA or VASA application to be considered.
 The application and awarding processes are administered by the financial aid office at each Virginia public college or university.
 Contact the financial aid office at the college you plan to attend for application procedures and deadlines.

 In order for an undergraduate student to be eligible for an award, a student must:

-B) Be enrolled at least half-time in an approved degree, certificate, or diploma program;
+- Be enrolled at least half-time in an approved degree, certificate, or diploma program;